yv989c/BlazarTech.QueryableValues/README.md

 Right now, `AsQueryableValues` is restricted to simple types, but I am planning to add the ability to map complex objects, which is a feature that you can find in other libraries.

 ## One More Thing 👀
-The `AsQueryableValues` extension method also allows us to treat our sequence of values as we normally would if these were another entity in the [DbContext].
+The `AsQueryableValues` extension method allows us to treat our sequence of values as we normally would if these were another entity in the [DbContext].
 The type returned by the extension is a [IQueryable\<T\>] that can be composed with other entities in your query.

 For example, we can do one or more joins like this and it’s totally fine:
 ```c#